Chand Sa Roshan Chehra

+Chand Sa Roshan Chehra was theatrically released worldwide on 4 March 2005.
+The film was critically panned and underperformed at the box office, earning ₹52.53 lakh against a budget of ₹1.50 crore.

 Plot

 It's a teenage love story full of romance, emotions, and values.
 This is the story of Raj and Jiya, who loved each other from childhood.
 But circumstances take them apart a distance of seven seas, by Jiya's opportunist father Oberoi, who did not approve the alliance of his daughter Jiya with his friend Kapur's son Raj.
 Raj could not forget Jiya for even a day in his life.
 It was the last wish of Raj's mother that only Jiya should become her daughter-in-law.
 Kapur takes a promise from Raj that he will one day bring back Jiya as his daughter-in-law.
 One day, fate gives Raj a chance to go abroad to the same place where Jiya lives.
 Raj meets Jiya but both become enemies of each other without knowing that they have longed for each other, all their lives.
 Raj meets a beautiful girl Firdaus in the distant land and a friendship develops, which is not liked by Firdaus's fiancé Raj lands in trouble to be bailed out by Firdaus herself.
 During a youth festival, Raj wins the competition that infuriates Jiya, and she gets Raj beaten up by a local boy!
 Raj wants revenge and in the process, both of them come to know that they are each other's lost love.

-But misunderstanding crops in and Jiya agrees to marry another boy.
+But misunderstanding crops up and Jiya agrees to marry another boy, Rohit.
 During Jiya's engagement ceremony, Raj reaches and tries to convey his love to Jiya.
 Jiya is heartbroken and wants to break her engagement.
-Fate once again plays its own game and the lovers are separated once again, because Oberoi learns that Raj is the same boy from whom he had taken Jiya away.
-How Jiya and Raj fight fate and destiny, and how both of them come together becomes the pivotal part of the story.
+Fate once again plays its own game and the lovers are again separated, because Oberoi learns that Raj is the same boy from whom he had taken Jiya away.
+How Jiya and Raj fight fate and destiny, and how both come together becomes the pivotal part of the story.